-Yes, as cited in the Company Code of Conduct and Ethics.
-Kindly check the link below:
+Yes, as cited in the Company Code of Conduct and Ethics and the Policy on Child and Forced Labor.
+Kindly check the links below:

 Topic Y/N If Yes, cite reference in the company policy Forced labor Υ "Each employee shall comply with, and respect all Child labor Υ applicable laws, rules and regulations governing the Company's business, in all jurisdictions where such is Human Rights Υ concluded."